-(1) By late November, after review officials have debated outstanding issues, the DepSecDef issues one or more Program Decision Memorandums (PDM) directing specific changes to program positions of the submitted POM.
-Before completing the budget if it is needed, the DepSecDef publishes a Summary PDM along with a memorandum describing the disposition of programmatic issues.

-(2) All other issues during the review are decided through Program Budget Decisions (PBD).
-Focusing on proper pricing, reasonableness, and executability, PBDs present at least one alternative to the BES position in the budget area addressed.
+- a.
+Issues center on compliance with the SPG and JPG, the overall balance of Service programs, and late-breaking significant issues. - b.
+As issues arise, representatives of HQDA principal officials meet with their OSD counterparts.
+The Army representatives present the Army position and try to clarify the issue.
+If possible, the issue is resolved at this level. - c.
+By late November, after review officials have debated and decided program issues, the DepSecDef issues one or more Program Decision Memoranda (PDM) directing specific changes to program positions of the submitted POM.
+Before completing the budget, if it is needed, the DepSecDef publishes a Summary PDM along with a memorandum describing the disposition of programmatic issues. - d.
+Budget issues during the review are decided through Program Budget Decisions (PBD).
+Focusing on proper pricing, reasonableness, and program execution, PBDs present at least one alternative to the BES position in the budget area addressed.
 A PBD may be based on errors or on strength of justification.
-It may result from analytical disagreement.
-Or it may be motivated by cost savings or changes in policy.
-Whatever the reason, the Army analyzes each PBD and responds to OSD, either agreeing or disagreeing with the OSD position.

-d.
-After the DepSecDef or USD (Comptroller) has signed most PDMs, PBDs, and Management Initiative Decisions (MID), each Service selects as Major Budget Issues (MBI) certain adverse resource decisions.
+It may result from analytical disagreement or, it may be motivated by cost savings or changes in policy.
+Whatever the reason, the Army analyzes each PBD and responds to OSD, either agreeing or disagreeing with the OSD position. - e.
+After the DepSecDef or USD (Comptroller) has signed most PBDs, each Service selects as Major Budget Issues (MBI) certain adverse resource decisions.
 Army MBIs center on decrements to specific initiatives or broad issues that would significantly impair its ability to achieve its program intentions.
 An MBI addresses the adverse impact that would occur if the decrement were to prevail.
 At the end of the process, the SECARMY and CSA meet with the SecDef and DepSecDef on Major Budget Issues.
 After the meeting, the SecDef decides each issue, if necessary meeting with the Office of Management and Budget (OMB) or the President to request additional funds or recommend other action.